AndrejLavrionovic/DataRepresintationAndQueryProject/README.md

 Roscommon County Council provides this information with the understanding that it is not guaranteed to be accurate, correct or complete.
 Roscommon County Council accepts no liability for any loss or damage suffered by those using this data for any purpose.

 The dataset is downloaded as a csv (Comma Separated Values) format file.
 It contains 35 rows of data including header (1st row).
-There are 7 values in each line:
+There are 7 fields in each line:

 - **X** and **Y** - map coordinates;
 - **OBJECTID** -  object id;
 - **Name** - name of the Attraction;
 - **Address** - town where attraction is locating;
-- **Streetview_Link** - link to the Google Map Location with a propriate Attraction;
+- **Streetview_Link** - link to the Google Map Location with a appropriate Attraction;
 - **WGS84Longitude** and **WGS84Latitude** - same as *X* and *Y*;

 ### Design

-The data is available through *http://www.tourism.ie/attractions/r/* URL address and using HTTP methods.
+The data is available through *http://www.tourism.ie/attractions/r/* URL address and using HTTP standard methods.

 #####GET method is used for retrieving data.